Echinacea Coneflowers

 The Basics of Planting and Harvesting Potatoes

-When planting potatoes, you want to make sure that they are buried deep enough in the soil so that their stems have plenty of room to grow and develop.
-Generally speaking, you want your potatoes planted 4-6 inches down into the soil.
-However, this may vary depending on your climate and type of soil you’re working with.
-If your soil is heavy and moist, you may need to plant them closer to six inches down; if it is light and sandy, closer to four inches will do.
+When planting potatoes, you want to ensure they are buried deep enough in the soil so their stems have plenty of room to grow and develop.
+Generally, you want your potatoes planted 4-6 inches into the soil.
+However, this may vary depending on your climate and the type of soil you’re working with.
+If your soil is heavy and moist, you may need to plant it closer to six inches down; if it is light and sandy, closer to four inches will do.

-You also want to make sure that you leave about 12-18 inches between each potato when planting them in a row.
+You also want to ensure you leave about 12-18 inches between each potato when planting them in a row.
 This gives each potato ample space for its roots and stem growth.
 This spacing also applies when planting multiple rows of potatoes—it’s important not to overcrowd them!
 Potato plants will yield more abundantly when given plenty of space.

-It usually take about 70-80 days from planting for your potatoes to be ready for harvest time!
-When harvesting potatoes, it’s important not to dig too deeply as this can harm or damage the tubers while they’re still growing underground.
-The best way is just use a garden fork or hoe around the base of the plant gently pushing away some dirt until you see a few tubers near the surface which can then be easily pulled up out of the ground by hand.
-Be sure not wait too long though – once potato tops turn yellow and begin dying off it means that they are done growing and any remaining tubers left in the ground won’t mature enough before winter sets in so they must be harvested quickly!
+It usually takes about 70-80 days from planting for your potatoes to be ready for harvest!
+Digging only a little deep when harvesting potatoes is essential, as this can harm or damage the tubers while growing underground.
+The best way is to use a garden fork or hoe around the base of the plant, gently pushing away some dirt until you see a few tubers near the surface, which can then be easily pulled up from the ground by hand.
+Be sure not to wait too long, though – once potato tops turn yellow and begin dying off, and it means that they are done growing, and any remaining tubers left in the ground won’t mature enough before winter sets in, so they must be harvested quickly!

-Planting potatoes doesn’t have to be difficult or intimidating – if you know what depth you should bury them at and give them adequate spacing between plants then you’ll have no problem achieving a bountiful harvest come harvest time!
+Planting potatoes can be simple and easy.
+If you know what depth you should bury them at and give them adequate spacing between plants, you’ll have no problem achieving a bountiful harvest come harvest time!
 Just remember: Plant your potatoes 4-6 inches down into the soil with 12-18 inches between each potato when planting in rows or beds, wait until 70-80 days from planting time has passed before harvesting, and use a garden fork or hoe around the base of your plants when harvesting instead of digging deeply so as not disturb any still-growing tubers underground!
 With these tips in mind, happy gardening!

 The Truth About Fertilizer: Debunking the Myths